 The robot will not only launch your campaign but track your advertising expenditures to find additional opportunities to improve it.
 If you want to optimize your advertising spending, increase your company’s return on investments, and resonate with your target audience, programmatic advertising can help you achieve success.

-Moreover, programmatic advertising services give a chance to compete with larger players even to smaller businesses.
+Moreover, programmatic advertising services give a chance to compete with larger players, even for smaller businesses.
 They open a completely new dimension that used to be unavailable to small companies.
-Forget about media agencies and mediators, buy advertising directly, as it is faster, cheaper, and more efficient.
+Forget about media agencies and mediators.
+Buy advertising directly, as it is faster, cheaper, and more efficient.

 Are you the owner of an online platform, a website, or a mobile application?
 Great!
 Regardless of the fact whether you own a single site or a large publishing network, we can help you increase your revenue with the help of programmatic advertising.
 Do not miss the chance to use the programmatic advertising benefits in your favor.

 At this point, you might probably wonder about programmatic advertising costs.
 The price is usually calculated based on CPM, which is an online advertising term defining the cost of an ad per 1000 impressions.
 This number can significantly vary depending on a number of factors – subject, targeting, show time, etc. The higher the inventory quality, or the more precise the targeting is, the higher the price.

 The rates also depend on the sphere of the advertiser’s business, the device the ad has to be displayed on, and the placement on the page.
 On average, algorithmic prices vary from 0.5 to 2 USD, which is at least 5 times cheaper than the “manual” ad space purchase with the help of marketing divisions, negotiations, contracts, etc. It means that automated ad purchase allows you to increase your advertising budget and have more efficient and targeted campaigns.
 These are sure to have a positive effect on your ROMI and other metrics.

 Forecasts and prospects